 Time to action item completion.
 If meeting outputs are automated into project boards, action items should close faster.
 Compare completion rates before and after deployment.
 A decrease of 20 percent or more signals that your meeting automation tools are working.

 Meeting volume trend.
 Total meetings per team per week should decrease over time as async workflows replace synchronous defaults.
-If meeting count stays flat after 30 days, your meeting automation tools are adding work, not removing it.

 A Stanford study found that remote work increased productivity by 13 percent when implemented well.
 Meeting automation is the lever that turns "implemented well" from aspiration to default.